dask/dask/docs/source/array-overview.rst

    :align: right

 Dask arrays coordinate many NumPy arrays arranged into a grid.
-These arrays may live on disk or on other machines.
+These NumPy arrays may live on disk or on other machines.

 Common Uses
 -----------